msbentley/aggregate/README.md

 ## Usage

 The `builder` package contains routines to build different aggregate types.
-Currently only BPCA is implemented using a ray-tracing routine to propose new monomer positions, which are then checked for overlap before being inserted into the simulation.
+Currently BPCA (particle-cluster) and BCCA (cluster-cluster) aggregates are implemented.
+Future improvements will include:

+* polydisperse monomers (using a variety of distributions)
+* mixed models where either single monomers or clusters can be added

 The returned `simulation` object has a variety of methods to calculate aggregate properties, including: